energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 ..
 [12]
    The calculation is based on the annual capacity factor, the conversion efficiency and the average yearly irradiation.
-As an example, for PV, the efficiency in 2035 is estimated at 23% :cite:`DanishEnergyAgency2019` with an average daily irradiation - similar to historical values - of
+For example, for PV, the efficiency in 2035 is estimated at 23% :cite:`DanishEnergyAgency2019` with an average daily irradiation - similar to historical values - of